 Within a few years Bernard had accumulated so many books that the small Lower East Side apartment was crowded to overflowing.
 Adam, by this time eight years old and quite astute for his age, suggested that Bernard open a second-hand bookstore, and so Bernard’s Bookstore was birthed in the front room of their little apartment.

 Adam was Bernard’s main connection with the outside world during this period.
-Despite being so young, Adam also attended to the majority of the slow trickle of customers who somehow found Bernard’s Bookstore after it officially opened.
-Bernard’s only other regular human interactions during these years were with the other residents of the Eldridge Street apartment building: Mrs Lola Chu and her son William, who lived on the second floor; Mrs Chu’s elderly, non-English-speaking parents, who lived on the first floor; and myself, Angel O, as I was living on the third floor of the building at the time.
+Despite being so young, Adam attended to most of the slow trickle of customers who somehow found Bernard’s Bookstore after it officially opened.
+Bernard’s only other regular human interactions during these years were with the other residents of the Eldridge Street apartment building: Mrs. Lola Chu and her son William, who lived on the second floor; Mrs. Chu’s elderly, non-English-speaking parents, who lived on the first floor; and myself, Angel O, as I was living on the third floor of the building at the time.

-Mrs Chu, the daughter of Chinese immigrants, had been living in the apartment building since before she was married in the early ‘90s.
+Mrs. Chu, the daughter of Chinese immigrants, had been living in the apartment building since before she’d been briefly married in the early ‘90s.
 Her husband, Lawrence Chu, had mysteriously disappeared without a trace in 2001.
-William was just one year older than Adam, and they would play together daily, initially on the front steps of the apartment building, and later in Bernard or Mrs Chu's apartment.
-As Adam and William grew up they became the best of friends.
+William Chu was just one year older than Adam, and they would play together daily, initially on the front steps of the apartment building, and later in Bernard or Mrs. Chu's apartment.
+As Adam and William grew up, they became the best of friends.
 William would help Adam with the running of the bookstore when Bernard was shut up in his office.
-At other times the boys would disappear together to roam the neighborhood, go skateboarding, ride their bikes, climb trees, then later abseiling, mountain climbing, snowboarding, and any number of other strenuous, and often dangerous, activities.
+At other times the boys would disappear together to roam the neighborhood, go skateboarding, ride their bikes, climb trees, then later abseiling, mountain climbing, snowboarding, and any number of other strenuous and often dangerous activities.

 From his small office in the back corner of the bookstore, Bernard observed the comings and goings, leaving the day-to-day running of the store initially to Adam, and later to hired employees.
 Closed-circuit TV monitors showing various views of the interior and exterior of the bookstore slowly accumulated around Bernard's office nook, and these became his eyes and ears in the outside world.